intel/trustauthority-client-for-go/go-tpm/README.md

 # Intel® Trust Authority TPM Adapter for Go

-<p style="font-size: 0.875em;">· 08/22/2024 ·</p>
+<p style="font-size: 0.875em;">· 10/23/2024 ·</p>

-> [!NOTE]
-> Intel® Trust Authority TPM Adapter for Go is in limited preview status.
-Details of implementation and usage may change before general availability.
-Preview features are only available on the Intel Trust Authority pilot environment.
-Contact your Intel representative for access.

-This preview version of the TPM (Trusted Platform Module) adapter provides a set of APIs for interacting with TPMs.
+This  version of the TPM (Trusted Platform Module) adapter provides a set of APIs for interacting with TPMs.
 The adapter can be used to read and write NV indexes, read PCRs, and get quotes.
-In this preview release the adapter supports Microsoft Azure\* confidential virtual machines with Intel® Trust Domain Extensions (Intel® TDX) and vTPM 2.0.
+In this release the adapter supports Microsoft Azure\* confidential virtual machines with Intel® Trust Domain Extensions (Intel® TDX) and vTPM 2.0.

-The preview TPM adapter supports composite attestation only.
-That is, vTPM + Intel TDX.
-You can't attest the vTPM by itself.
 The TPM adapter is used to get evidence from the vTPM.
 The evidence is endorsed by the Azure-provided attestation key (AK), which is contained in the Intel TDX quote's runtime data.
 The Azure CVM with Intel TDX adapter (**go-aztdx**) is used to get evidence from the Intel TDX trust domain TEE.
 The evidence from the vTPM and the Intel TDX is combined and sent to Intel Trust Authority for composite attestation.
 If attestation is successful, Intel Trust Authority issues a JWT (JSON Web Token) that can be used to verify the integrity of the vTPM and the Intel TDX trust domain.

 For detailed documentation of the TPM adapter, see the [TPM API Reference](https://docs.trustauthority.intel.com/main/articles/integrate-go-tpm.html) in the Intel Trust Authority documentation.